FriendsOfREDAXO/redaxo-mit-docker/README.md

 __Okay cool, how to start?__

 * If you already have experience with Docker: `docker-compose up -d`, look at [Usage](#usage).
-* If Docker is still pretty new to you: no worries, there’s a [Beginner’s guide](#beginners-guide-rocket). :rocket: If you have questions or need help, feel free to join the Slack chat!
+* If Docker is still pretty new to you: no worries, there’s a [Beginner’s guide](#beginners-guide-rocket). 🚀 If you have questions or need help, feel free to join the Slack chat!
 You will receive an invitation here: https://redaxo.org/slack/

 ![Screenshot](https://raw.githubusercontent.com/FriendsOfREDAXO/demo_base/assets/demo_base_01.jpg)